Mallick17/Terraform/README.md

 ### 7. **Output Block**

 The `output` block is used to define the values that will be displayed after the Terraform plan or apply is executed.
-Outputs are helpful for exposing certain values, like resource IDs or IP addresses, that might be used outside Terraform.
+Outputs can include information like IP addresses, URLs, or resource identifiers that are useful for interacting with the given infrastructure.
+By defining output blocks, you can extract important information from your infrastructure and provide it to users or other systems for further actions or integrations.
 #### Example:
 ```hcl
 output "instance_id" {